For Nature-Based Solutions to Be Effective, We Need to Work with Indigenous Peoples and Local Communities

 Indigenous Peoples: Local environmental stewards

 While NbS are still a relatively new concept, measures to protect, conserve, restore, sustainably use, and manage ecosystems to benefit human well-being and biodiversity are not.
-Indigenous Peoples have practised environmental stewardship for millennia, guided by knowledge that is deeply rooted in the local context and has been passed down through generations.
+Indigenous Peoples have practiced environmental stewardship for millennia, guided by knowledge that is deeply rooted in the local context and has been passed down through generations.
 Today, they protect 80% of all biodiversity on the planet within their traditional territories.

 Along the northeastern coastline of Quadra Island, British Columbia, clam gardens dating back 3,500 years provide an abundance of food for not only humans but also coastal wildlife.
 Built by the coastal First Nations, the clam gardens have been and continue to be sustainably managed through traditional management practices and harvest restrictions.